Two female creatives working in front of two Lumie Vitamin L lights receiving bright light therapy

 What other types of light therapy are there?

 You may also have heard of or seen dawn simulators or wake-up lights.
-These are alarm clocks that wake you up with light and they are not intense enough to treat SAD, but are a useful device for helping anyone to get up in the mornings (or other times if you do shift work).
-Some manufacturers have started to combine their wake-up lights with SAD lights – for example the Lumie Zest.
-These devices are small and might be good for you if you intend to stay in bed for a while after waking, or for travel.
-You would need to ensure the light is reaching your eyes at the right angle when using it for your bright light therapy.
+These are alarm clocks that wake you up with a gradually increasing light that is designed to simulate a sunrise.
+Their light intensity is not enough to treat SAD, but they are useful for helping anyone to get up in the mornings (or other times if you do shift work).

-Other types of light therapy that use different parts of the light spectrum have been emerging that help to treat skin conditions and the beauty industry has started to introduce products and services for anti-ageing and improving the look of skin.
+Other types of light therapy that use different parts of the light spectrum have been emerging rapidly in recent years.
+The wider health and beauty benefits of light is an exciting area of research that is sparking a lot of investment in new products to help treat skin conditions, remove hair, reduce pain and inflammation, reduce ageing and enhance the look of skin.

 Anything else?

 I hope that you have found this article helpful, but as always, I welcome your feedback and comments.
 Is there something that you wanted to know that isn’t answered here?
-You can email me or comment below.
+You can email me or use the Helpful? feedback buttons which will allow you to provide comments.

 Image credits and notes